BerndGabriel/HtmlViewer/ReadMe.txt

 For a detailed list of changes and bugfixes per version start FrameDem.exe and click "What's new" or see "./Demos/Compiled Framedemo/whatsnew.htm".

 --------------------------------------------------------------------------------

 Which HtmlViewer version should I use?

-HtmlViewer 10.2
+HtmlViewer 10.2 (deprecated)
 - is a mixed AnsiString/WideString version suitable for projects with a single codepage/charset.

-HtmlViewer 11
+HtmlViewer 11.x (recommended)
-- is a full WideString version suitable for projects with several codepages/charsets.
+- is a full WideString version suitable for projects with most common codepages/charsets.
 - with Delphi 6..2007 requires the TntUnicodeControls.
-- works with Lazarus 0.9.31
+- works with Lazarus 0.9.31 or newer (recommended at least 1.2.x)
+- 32 and 64 Bit

 --------------------------------------------------------------------------------

-HtmlViewer 10.2 and 11 are available at: http://code.google.com/p/thtmlviewer/
+HtmlViewer 10.2 is still available at: http://code.google.com/p/thtmlviewer/ HtmlViewer 11.5 is available at: https://sourceforge.net/projects/htmlviewer/
-HtmlViewer developement is hosted at: https://github.com/BerndGabriel/HtmlViewer
+HtmlViewer development is hosted at: https://github.com/BerndGabriel/HtmlViewer

 If you are using HtmlViewer 11 with Delphi 6..2007 you will need the TntUnicodeControls 2.3.0 or 2.2.1, which are available at: